alex-ketch/metalsmith-purifycss/README.md

 Note that if you'd like to overwrite the original CSS file, set the `output` name to match the `css` filename.

----

-## Limitations

-- The plugin currently only accepts one CSS file as the input, such as a compiled Sass stylesheet.
-- PurifyCSS does not seem to prune HTML tags (`h1`, `p`, etc.), but works great for CSS selectors such as classes and IDs.